cpp-for-yourself/lectures-and-homeworks/homeworks/homework_4/homework.md

     Your trimmed string: 'hello world'
     ```

-> :bulb: In your binaries, you might want to use the [`std::getline`](https://en.cppreference.com/w/cpp/string/basic_string/getline) function instead of directly using `std::cin` as the latter splits input on the <kbd>space</kbd> character, while the former does not.
+> :bulb: In your binaries, you might want to use the [`std::getline`](https://en.cppreference.com/w/cpp/string/basic_string/getline) function instead of using `std::cin` as the latter splits input on the <kbd>space</kbd> character, while the former does not.

 ## That's it!
 Congratulations!
 You've implemented your own library in relatively modern C++!
 On to the next challenge!
 Do share your thoughts on the whole process in the [discussions page](https://github.com/orgs/cpp-for-yourself/discussions/categories/general) :pray:.